De Zeven Provinciën-class frigate: Modernization

-On 3 May 2018 the Dutch Secretary of Defence, Barbara Visser, informed the Dutch national parliament that the evolved sea sparrow missile (ESSM) aboard the De Zeven Provinciën-class frigates will be upgraded from block 1 to block 2.
+On 3 May 2018, the Dutch Secretary of Defence, Barbara Visser, informed the Dutch national parliament that the evolved sea sparrow missile (ESSM) aboard the De Zeven Provinciën-class frigates will be upgraded from block 1 to block 2.
 This upgrade will be completed by 2024 and will allow the frigates to deal with the growing threat of modern anti-ship missiles.
 ESSM Block 2 allows the four frigates to defend against missiles that have greater speed, agility and perform unexpected movements.
 The current Harpoon surface-to-surface missile (SSM) will also be replaced with a new SSM by 2024.
-Furthermore, the current Otobreda 127/54 Compact cannon will be replaced with Otobreda 127/64 cannons.
-The new cannon must be able to fire multiple types of ammunition, including in the future precision-guided ammunition.
+Furthermore, the current Otobreda 127/54 Compact naval gun will be replaced with the Otobreda 127/64 naval gun.
+The new naval gun will be able to fire multiple types of ammunition, including Vulcano long range guided ammunition.
 The project costs between €100 million and €250 million, and will be take place between 2018 and 2023.
 Lastly, the Goalkeepers will be upgraded to a new version and all ships will have two installed as originally designed, they will eventually be replaced after 2025 by a new system.

-In the Strategic Defence Review 2022 the acquisition of SM-3 missile and BGM-109 Tomahawk was announced for which the Mk 41 vertical launch systems will be expanded with an additional unit of 8 cells.
+The systems that will be replacing the goalkeeper will be the RIM-116 Rolling Airframe Missile and the OTO Melara 76 mm naval gun, the specific type of the last mentioned system is not clearly stated.